En / Ru

 Wrangel Bay

 The chances of seeing bowhead whales are like winning the lottery.
-The chances are mixed like balls in a drum: it can be foggy for a week, or pouring rain, or a heavy storm.
+The chances are mixed like balls in a lottery drum: it can be foggy for a week, or pouring rain, or a heavy storm.
 And even during perfectly calm weather, perhaps there will be no whales.
-There is no schedule according to which marine arctic wanderers appear in Wrangel Bay and disappear from it.
+There is no schedule according to which Arctic marine wanderers appear in Wrangel Bay and disappear from it.
 But if you are lucky, all the difficulties of the trip or expedition will be worth it.

 The Four Seasons of Russia project is supported by the Russian Geographical Society www.rgo.ru

-he route to the Shantar Islands is recommended by the Russian Geographical Society.
+The route to the Shantar Islands is recommended by the Russian Geographical Society.

-You can buy a tour to the Shantar Islands on the website "Russia Discovery" www.russiadiscovery.ru
+You can buy a tour to the Shantar Islands on the "Russia Discovery" website www.russiadiscovery.ru

 Also read about the Shantar Islands: